The two-dimensional one-component plasma is hyperuniform: Discussion of the model and terminology

 There are several slightly different ways to define the two-dimensional one-component plasma. \begin{itemize} \item Some papers work with an “infinitely extended equilibrium” Coulomb system, e.g. \cite{martin1980charge,lebowitz1983charge,jancovici1993large}.
-The mathematical existence of such infinite-volume limits is not yet clear for $\beta \neq 2$, see however \cite[Corollary 1.1]{armstrong2019local} for existence of infinite-volume \emph{limit points} in the weak topology.
+The mathematical existence of such infinite-volume limits is not yet clear for $\beta \neq 2$, see however \cite[Corollary 1.1]{armstrong2019local} for existence of infinite-volume \emph{limit points} in the weak topology, \cor{and \cite{leble2024dlr} for a “physical” description through DLR equations}.

 \item In the statistical physics literature, it is common to place $N$ particles in a “uniform neutralizing background of opposite charge” which occupies a certain domain $\Sigma_N$ with constant density $\rho_N := \frac{-N}{|\Sigma_N|}$.
-There is \emph{perfect confinement} in the sense that the particles are not allowed to live outside $\Sigma_N$.
-The domain is not always explicitely chosen, though it often ends up being a disk, mostly by default or for the convenience of symmetry\footnote{There is also some interest for studying the 2DOCP on a sphere, which avoids having to deal with a boundary.}.
+There is then \emph{perfect confinement} in the sense that the particles are not allowed to live outside $\Sigma_N$.
+The domain is not always explicitly chosen, though it often ends up being a disk, mostly by default or for the convenience of symmetry\footnote{There is also some interest for studying the 2DOCP on a sphere, which avoids having to deal with a boundary.}.
 Some authors state their results for different “reasonable shapes” as e.g. \cite{sari1976nu}.

-The influence of the background can be seen as applying some potential to each point charge, while they all interact with each other.
+\cor{The presence of the background can be equivalently be seen as the application of} some potential to each point charge, while they all interact with each other.
 Indeed, one may write:

 where $\Vback$ is the logarithmic potential generated by the background, namely: